Wrap up dress with a square skirt

-Dress with a frilly top is not very complicated to make.
+Dress with a frilly top is not very complicated to make, you just need to know a few basic techniques.
 Read instructions fully before you begin.

-Laying out the pattern will depend on the width of your fabric.
-Here is one suggestion: Continue reading Dress with a frilly top detailed sewing instructions.
+Laying out the pattern will depend on the width of your fabric and the dress size.
+Here is one option, I’m sure that you can find a better one.
+Continue reading Dress with a frilly top detailed sewing instructions.

 To make curved seams lie flat when stitched they need to be treated in a special way and it differs for concave and convex curves.